 After the war, No's 47 & 221 Squadrons were deployed to Southern Russia during the Civil War, often called upon to operate in 'challenging conditions'.

-The final combat mission for a DH9 was in support of 'Mad Mullah' (Mohammed Abdullah Hassan) in Somalia during 1920, where some aircaft operated as single-stretcher ambulances.
+The final combat mission for a Airco DH9 was in support of 'Mad Mullah' (Mohammed Abdullah Hassan) in Somalia during 1920, where some aircraft operated as single-stretcher ambulances.

-Surplus DH9s were modified for civilian use, resulting in a range of converted variants with several different engine types and various accommodation arrangements, typically for 2 (DH9B) or 3 (DH9C) passengers.
+Some surplus Airco DH9s were modified for civilian use, resulting in a range of converted variants with several different engine types and various accommodation arrangements, typically for 2 (Airco DH9B) or 3 (Airco DH9C) passengers.

 48 aircraft were purchased by the South African Air Force and saw service during the Rand Revolt in 1922.

 AT&T operated a fleet of sixteen on routes from London to Amsterdam and Paris.